Information and resources regarding harm reduction are available at the links described briefly below.

 Information and resources regarding the different kinds of treatments and services that are effective in helping people with substance use disorders.

-A free, confidential treatment and referral service available anytime in English or Spanish for individuals and families facing mental health and/or substance use disorders.
+The SAMHSA Behavioral Health Treatment Services Locator provides a comprehensive, nation-wide search tool for individuals seeking treatment for substance use, addiction, and/or mental health problems.
+Included among resources in the National Helpline, a free, confidential treatment and referral service available anytime in English or Spanish for individuals and families facing mental health and/or substance use disorders.
 The National Helpline can be reached 24/7, 365 days a year at 1-800-662-HELP (4357).